Developers Blog

 Some identity providers (for example, Google) now completely reject authentication requests originating from an embedded browser and other identity provider are likely to join Google on this path.
 If your integration has to use an embedded browser flow, be aware that users can't use the Continue with Google option on the Canva login page.

 There are pros and cons to browser-based vs embedded browser authentication.
 A common concern is that browser-based authentication disrupts the user experience by taking them out of their native app.
 While this is true, consider the security benefits mentioned previously.
 There are also usability benefits.
 Your users are likely already logged in on their default browsers so they no longer need to copy credentials over to the embedded browser.
-If you want to experience a browser flow in action, try the Canva desktop app or the Slack integration for Canva.
+If you want to experience a browser flow in action, try the Canva desktop app(opens in a new tab or window) or the Slack integration for Canva(opens in a new tab or window).

 We recommend that when the user consents to scopes, you redirect to an endpoint controlled by your integration’s backend and exchange the authorization code for your tokens from there.
 This way, you can call the exchange endpoint while securely passing the client's ID and secrets.
 Currently, the Connect API only supports confidential OAuth clients, meaning your integration must be able to store secrets securely.
 The Connect API won’t let you register in-app redirect URIs with custom protocol or schemes because public OAuth clients typically used these.
 We also recommend encryption at rest for secrets and tokens.